 Connection for diagnostic work will vary dependent on application.

 Technicians should whenever possible gain access to the test circuit without damage to seals and insulation.
 If this is not possible then make sure appropriate repairs are completed.

 PicoScope offers a range of options within the test kits.

 Testing sensors and actuators (to include relevant circuit/connectors):

-The signal has a fixed cyclic period in which the voltage switches between battery positive at around 15 V and close to battery negative at just above 0 V.
+A switched earth, pulse width modulated (PWM), voltage with a fixed cyclic period in which the voltage switches between battery positive at around 15 V and close to battery negative at just above 0 V.